The Dangers of Conscientious Culture With Barrington Martin II & Corey Kilpack | OAP #79

 Now everybody knows I'm a loser, right?

-Doesn't actually make kids feel better.
+It doesn't actually make kids feel better.

-Kids are smart, they see right through that shit.
+They see right through that shit.

-Then no matter how many participation trophies you give them in little league, when they go play Call of Duty with their buddies at night, it is brutal.
+Then no matter how many participation trophies you give them in Little League, when they go play Call of Duty with their buddies at night, it is brutal.

 And so they understand the concept of winners and losers.

-Don't fuck with them, don't pretend it's not real.
+Don't pretend it's not real yet.

-Yeah, they're on to it.
+They're on to it.

-Like I don't, I don't understand it.
+Like, I don't, I don't understand it.

 That is essentially what competition is.